-ISOBEL was sitting against the wall in Cadogan’s corridor, hunched over an incredibly long scroll of notes.
-It was the last day of November, and the four friends were actually working, even though it was a Saturday.
+ISOBEL was sat against the wall in Cadogan’s corridor, hunched over a long scroll of notes.
+It was the last day of November and the four friends were actually working, even though it was a Saturday.

 “Are those your notes for the Defense paper?
 That’s not due until after the Holidays!” cried Laurel.
 “We should be doing the goblin uprising timeline for Binns.”

-“Oh, I was just about to start that,” said Emily.
+“Oh, I was just about to start that,” Emily said.
 “I’ll do seventeenth century, you do eighteenth, then swap?” she offered.

 Isobel had been right—Emily’s ethical standards about cheating had indeed shifted.

-A few weeks had passed since they’d all Cheered at the Quidditch game, and Laurel hadn’t asked for another afterward.
-She also wasn’t rocketing so dramatically between up and down like she had been the first two months of term.
+A few weeks had passed since they’d all Cheered at the Quidditch game and Laurel hadn’t asked for another afterward.
+She also wasn’t rocketing so dramatically between up and down like she had done during the first two months of term.
 Then again, Isobel didn’t trust this new calm, good-spirited, Laurel.
-The two of them shared every class and a dormitory, and it would have been impossible for Isobel to miss the way Laurel kept making excuses to go off on her own.
+The two of them shared every class and a dormitory and it would have been impossible for Isobel to miss the way Laurel kept making excuses to go off on her own.
 Surely wanting some alone time was healthy, but Isobel suspected that Laurel had been meeting up with Tristan during these unsupervised stretches.

-Maybe, thought Isobel, this had nothing to do with Charming.
+Maybe, Isobel thought, this had nothing to do with Charming.
 Perhaps Laurel and Tristan were seeing each other in secret, and maybe Laurel’s newfound demeanor could be attributed to having a boyfriend (which would still affect friend-group dynamics, not to mention Emily).